camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 Note that the decision can also be evaluated using the
 {{< javadocref page="?org/camunda/bpm/dmn/engine/DmnEngine.html##evaluateDecisionTable(org.camunda.bpm.dmn.engine.DmnDecision, java.util.Map)"
 text="evaluateDecisionTable()" >}} method if it is implemented as [decision table].
-In this case, the evaluation returns a {{< javadocref page="?org/camunda/bpm/dmn/engine/DmnDecisionTableResult.html" text="DmnDecisionTableResult" >}} which is semantically equal and provide the same methods as a
+In this case, evaluation returns a {{< javadocref page="?org/camunda/bpm/dmn/engine/DmnDecisionTableResult.html" text="DmnDecisionTableResult" >}} which is semantically equal and provides the same methods as a
 `DmnDecisionResult`.

 ## Decision Evaluation with Required decisions

-The decision evaluation requires the evaluation result of all the required decision as a input.
+The decision evaluation requires the evaluation result of all the required decisions as an input.

-Assume the following example of making a decision for selecting a dish.
+Assume the following example of making a decision to select a dish.
 {{< img src="../img/drd.png" title="Select dish" >}}

 Decision to be evaluated: `Dish`